tabzim/Improved-FK/Readme.txt

 ==================Diversity Metric===========================================
-For Diversity Metric implementation, see "diversifymetric.m" file We  calculate diversity metric for USPS Fisher features having 7291 training examples and 2007 test examples as specified in paper.
+For Diversity Metric implementation, see "diversify_metric.m" file We  calculate diversity metric for USPS Fisher features having 7291 training examples and 2007 test examples as specified in paper.

 ==================Whitening Transformation===========================================